All in this together

 When a child has cancer, it is a constant reminder of how precious life is.
 It reminds you to count your many blessings.
 It reminds you that every person is battling something and you should always be kind.
 It reminds you that, one day, it could be YOUR child who needs St. Jude, and that’s what makes donating to this cause so simple!

 Help our families focus on their sick child, not medical bills.

-Families never receive a bill from St. Jude for treatment, travel, housing or food — because all a family should worry about is helping their child live.
+When you donate monthly, your gift means families, like Nikalis', never receive a bill from St. Jude for treatment, travel, housing or food — because all a family should worry about is helping their child live.